 The Majestic holds a special place in my heart.
 She is a grand old Art Deco Theatre built for Vaudeville.
 If these walls could talk, what acts they must have seen.
 The Majestic is an anchor in the down town that attracts people who eat in restaurants, and buy gas.
 The fall out for the cities of Streator and Charleston to be deprived of open theatres is devastating.
 I feel I have let these communities down, even though the circumstances were far beyond my control.

 I would like nothing more then to secure both the Majestic and Will Rogers Theatres and proceed with the commitment that I have made to both Streator and Charleston, Illinois to re open their movie palaces.
 Even if I secure both properties the task of getting them back in shape to open will be daunting.
 People tell me I am crazy to care.
 My heart is heavy with grief.
 I have to do what ever I can to save both the Majestic and Will Rogers theatre palaces.

 My Name is Katie Troccoli.
 This is my story about why I am trying to raise funds to save The Will Rogers Theater.

 is a wonderful Art Deco theatre in need of restoration.
-Originally built in 1938 the Will Rogers was most recently owned by GKC and then AMC before being sold to My husband Jim, myself, and our partner Tim Burke.
+Originally built in 1938 the Will Rogers was most recently owned by GKC and then AMC before being purchased by a partner, my husband and myself.

 Over the years the theatre was given many upgrades that did not flatter the original structure of the building.
 The 5 store fronts were used as a theatre dumping ground for storage.
 There is a wall that splits the auditorium, and the furnace and cooling systems where put on the stage.
 There is only one unisex handicap bathroom and it is where the snack bar should be.